Friday, 27 March 2026

 Reveal the treasure.

-Don't ask for the true story
+Always ask for the true story (part 1)

 Egg by Ajagap

-Don't ask for the true story,
+Don't ask for the ture story,

 said Margaret Atwood,